 The insides of our vetting process, revealed

-For the sake of making this Lemon.io review even more credible, we’re unveiling our Holy Grail – the vetting process.
+To make this Lemon.io review even more credible, we're unveiling our Holy Grail – the vetting process.

 I was outreaching for WordPress devs on LinkedIn, and found this guy named Aleksandr, a graduate of Kharkiv Polytechnic Institute.
 He passed the initial English test, and I scheduled a video call to interview him and check his soft skills.